lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 - Use a `date_of_birth` database column to spawn a baby villager instead of a regular villager if the user is under 18 years old.
 - Use a `role` database column to define the Biome of the villager (e.g. `admin` → Savana, `moderator` → Taiga, `user` → Plains, etc.).
 - Use an `industry` database column to define the Job of the villager (`null` → Unemployed, `agriculture` → Farmer, `medical` → Cleric, etc.)
+- Ensure villagers cannot breed or be killed otherwise they will be inconsistent with the database state.

 <GithubButton url="https://github.com/lorisleiva/minecravel" title="See full project on GitHub"></GithubButton>